EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

     --description 108825600_docker_example \
     1088285600

-The following example will run with the full MWA observation, you will need to make sure the yaml configuration file points to directories that are mounted to the docker container.
+The following example will run with the full MWA observation.
+You will need to make sure the yaml configuration file points to directories that are mounted to the docker container.
-The YAML configuration also should point to directories inside the container as well, by default ``PyFHD`` is configured to look for things inside the ``input`` and ``output`` directories inside the container.
+The YAML configuration also should point to directories inside the container as well.
+By default, ``PyFHD`` is configured to look for things inside the ``input`` and ``output`` directories inside the container.

 .. code-block:: bash